Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

-The normalization constant can be eliminated from the NLL by differentiating w.r.t.\ $x$, yielding a quantity known as the score: $-\nabla_x \log p_\theta(x) = \nabla_x \energy(x)$.
-As a result, a score model can be efficiently fitted to data via ``score matching'' \citep{hyvarinen2005estimation}, which minimizes the Fisher (rather than KL) divergence between the model and the data.
-In the case of data corrupted by Gaussian white noise, this amounts to solving a denoising problem \citep{vincent2011connection,Raphan10}.
+The normalization constant can be eliminated from the NLL by differentiating w.r.t.\ $x$, yielding a quantity known as the (negative) score: $-\nabla_x \log p_\theta(x) = \nabla_x \energy(x)$.
+As a result, a score model can be efficiently fitted to data via ``score matching'' \citep{hyvarinen2005estimation}, which minimizes the Fisher (as opposed to KL) divergence between the model and the data.
+For data corrupted by Gaussian white noise, this amounts to solving a denoising problem \citep{vincent2011connection,Raphan10}.
 But this computational advantage comes at a statistical cost: a good approximation of the score does not always lead to a good model of the energy \citep{koehler2023statistical}, as we now illustrate.
-Consider the case of an equal mixture of two multivariate Gaussian distributions with zero mean and different variances $\sigma_1^2$ and $\sigma_2^2$.
-In high dimensions, this distribution concentrates near the two spheres of radius $\sigma_1\sqrt d$ and $\sigma_2\sqrt d$, leading to data scarcity in the rest of the space.
+Consider the case of an equal mixture of two multivariate Gaussian distributions with zero mean and variances $\sigma_1^2$ and $\sigma_2^2$.
+In high dimensions, this distribution concentrates near the two hyper-spheres with radii $\sigma_1\sqrt d$ and $\sigma_2\sqrt d$, leading to data scarcity in the rest of the space.
 We show in \Cref{fig:single_vs_dual_sm} energies estimated from samples by optimizing their gradient via (single) score matching.
 This fails to recover the true energy, even after adjusting a normalization constant.
-Indeed, estimating the energy difference between the two Gaussians requires a good estimation of the score along an integration path between them.
+Indeed, evaluating the energy difference between the two Gaussians requires good estimation of the score \emph{along an integration path} between them.
 If there is no data in-between modes to constrain the score, due to an energy barrier or concentration phenomena, this leads to inconsistent energy values across modes.
 In other words, single score matching estimates energy values up to a \emph{mode-dependent} additive constant.